Invariants and Home Spaces in Transition Systems and Petri Nets: What exactly is an invariant?

 \subsubsection{Modelization with a PN}

-We also can model our example with a Petri Net directly borrowing its representation from the LTS we just defined: with the same set $T$ of transitions and since we know $\mathcal{SV}$ and since $Instr$ is finite, we will have one place for each value of the ordinal counter of each program.
+We can also model our example with a Petri Net directly borrowing its representation from the LTS we just defined: with the same set $T$ of transitions and since we know $\mathcal{SV}$ and since $Instr$ is finite, we will have one place for each value of the ordinal counter of each program.
 The left hand side of Figure \ref{mutex-reduction} is showing how \texttt{program1} can be modeled by a Petri Net.
-Moreover, noticing that the transitions $A1$ and $CS1$ have only the ordinal counter for input and output, we propose to reduce the places $OC_{1,1}$ and $OC_{1,2}$ with the transition $A1$ into a single place $A$ and similarly reduce the places $OC_{1,3}$ and $OC_{1,4}$ with the transition $CS1$ into a single place $B$.
-Places $A$ and $B$ are sometimes called \textit{macroplace} (see chapter 15 in \cite{GV03} or chapter 4 in \cite{BR82} for more details on reduction rules).
-We get the Petri Net on the right hand side of Figure \ref{mutex-reduction}.
+Moreover, noticing that the transitions $A1$ and $CS1$ have only their ordinal counter for input and the ordinal counter of their respective next statement for output, we can reduce the places $OC_{1,1}$ and $OC_{1,2}$ with the transition $A1$ into a single place $A$ and similarly reduce the places $OC_{1,3}$ and $OC_{1,4}$ with the transition $CS1$ into a single place $B$.
+Places $A$ and $B$ are sometimes called \textit{macroplace} (see chapter 15 in \cite{GV03, Berth86}, or chapter 4 in \cite{BR82} for more details on reduction rules).
+We get the reduced Petri Net of \texttt{program1} on the right hand side of Figure \ref{mutex-reduction}.
 The semaphore is now modeled by a single place $\text {S}$ to obtain the Petri Net Figure \ref{mutex}.

 In the Petri Net described in Figure~\ref{mutex}, the two concurrent programs are represented by the two subgraphs within dotted lines.
 The semaphore primitives \texttt{semp} and \texttt{semv} by the transitions ${Semp_1}$, $Semp_2$ and $Semv_1$, $Semv_2$ respectively.
-The initial marking $q_0$ has one token in $A$ (\texttt{program1} is not in its \texttt{critical section}), one token in $D$ (\texttt{program2} is not in its \texttt{critical section}), and one token in $\textbf{S}$ (the semaphore is ready to let pass one and only one program in its \texttt{critical section}: either ${Semp_1}$ or $Semp_2$ will be enabled).
+The initial marking $q_0$ has one token in $A$ (\texttt{program1} is not in its \texttt{critical section}), one token in $D$ (\texttt{program2} is not in its \texttt{critical section}), and one token in $\textbf{S}$ (the semaphore is ready to let pass one and only one program in its \texttt{critical section}: either ${Semp_1}$ or $Semp_2$ will be executed).
 The fact that a $ \texttt{program}_i$ is active in its \texttt{critical section} is modeled by the presence of a token in the places $B$ or $E$ respectively.
-The mutual exclusion between the two programs can be expressed in various different ways, and the corresponding invariant can be rewritten under at least the four following equivalent forms \footnote{where $\oplus$ stands for the xor Boolean operator.}: for any marking $q$ reachable from the initial marking $q_0$: